SocietyForArtisticResearch/rc-html-import-example/README.md

 * The root folder needs to contain a file named __index.html__, this will be the page where the exposition opens
 * Do not nest folders into folders.
-* You can use .html, .css, Images, Audio and Video.
-JavaScript is currently not supported for security reasons, if present, import will fail.
+* You can use .html, .css, image, pdf, audio and video files.
+* JavaScript is currently not supported for security reasons, if present, import will fail.
 * The character encoding of the .html files should be UTF-8